devlemire/Learn-React-CRUD/README.md

 })
 ~~~~
-3 - React apps need a render method that return the html that gets put on the page.
+3 - React apps need a render method that returns the html that gets put on the page.
 Create a render method for our app
 ~~~~
 var App = React.createClass({
   render() {